-The provider demonstrates an excellent capacity for continuous improvement.
-She has attended an extensive range of training since her last inspection, and has endeavoured to keep up to date with current issues.
-There are effective systems in place to monitor and evaluate her provision, such as self evaluation and regular questionnaires to parents and other professionals who are involved in the care of the children.
+The childminder demonstrates an excellent capacity for continuous improvement overall.
+She has attended an extensive range of training since her last inspection, and in this way keeps up to date with current issues.
+There is a robust system in place to monitor and evaluate her provision.
 As a result, the childminder is able to identify her strengths and weaknesses or target areas for improvement effectively.
-Therefore, the childminder is able to continuously enhance the welfare, learning and development opportunities for children in her care.
-The provider stated she loves being a childminder and is always looking for best ways possible to excite and stimulate children and ensures she does everything to ensure children are happy and settled in her care.
+She is aware that in order to ensure continuous improvement she will have to be even more rigorous in her self-evaluation.
+The childminder has a really positive attitude towards her provision and the care of the children.
+She states she loves being a childminder and enjoys the children's reactions and supporting parents in their children's development and is always looking to improve the outcomes for children.